Brian Rattigan v DPP: Background

 Rattigan was then arrested by the Gardaí and interviewed.
 Interviews were conducted and recorded on paper however Rattigan refused to sign any of these.
 Within these interviews Rattigan was "evasive and maintained that he had not been near Crumlin Shopping Centre for a considerable time."
-Rattigan claimed that he was not in the vicinity of Crumlin Road on the 25th August 2001 nor was he near this place for several months.
+Rattigan claimed that he was not in the vicinity of Crumlin Road on 25 August 2001 nor was he near this place for several months.
 He made claims that he was having sexual relations with a married woman and refused to name the woman on the night of the attack on Gavin.
 However, this alibi was lacking any sufficient detail or supporting evidence.
 He then said that he was at his brother Joey's birthday party and that he did not leave this event all night.
 He made the comment that he will not admit anything and that it was the job of the Gardaí to prove it.
 When asked about his presence in the Nissan Micra car he said he could not remember.
-The many answers given by Rattigan were conflicting, at one stage he was at the party, then others he could not remember his whereabouts, other times when answering his affair with the married woman was his answer but when pressed on this issue he claimed not to be with her on the 25th August 2001.
+The many answers given by Rattigan were conflicting, at one stage he was at the party, then others he could not remember his whereabouts, other times when answering his affair with the married woman was his answer but when pressed on this issue he claimed not to be with her on 25 August 2001.